Eye drops recalled after US drug-resistant bacteria outbreak

 The FDA recommended the recall based on manufacturing problems including lack of testing and proper controls on packaging.
 The agency also blocked import into the United States.

 The infections were caused by a bacteria called Pseudomonas aeruginosa.
-Investigators detected it in open EzriCare bottles, but further testing was underway.
+Investigators detected the outbreak strain in open EzriCare bottles.

-EzriCare, the company that markets the eye drops in the U.S., said it is not aware of any evidence definitively linking the outbreak to the product, but that it has stopped distributing the eye drops.
+EzriCare, the company that markets the eye drops in the U.S., said it has stopped distributing the eye drops.
 It also has a notice on its website urging consumers to stop using the product.

 Infections were diagnosed in patients in California, Colorado, Connecticut, Florida, New Jersey, New Mexico, New York, Nevada, Texas, Utah, Washington and Wisconsin.
 A person in Washington died with a blood infection.